teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 4. #% - This is the percentage to press the input; this is commonly used on analog sticks. | Optional.
 Example: "50%"
 5. #ms or #s - This is how long to hold the input for, in milliseconds or seconds, but not both. | Optional.
 Examples: "450ms", "2s"

 Inputs are *not* case-sensitive and vary by the console in use.
 The valid input list can be viewed by running the `ValidInputsCommand`.
-A blank input, also known as a wait input, is also available, with "#" as the default.
-Oftentimes, "." will be a synonym for "#" (more on synonyms later below).
+A blank input, also known as a wait input, is usually available, with "#" as the default.
+Sometimes, "." will be a synonym for "#" (more on synonyms later below).

-If a duration isn't specified, it defaults to **DefaultInputDuration** in **BotData.txt**, which can be viewed with the `DefaultInputDurationCommand`.
+If a duration isn't specified, it defaults to the **default_input_duration** in **TRBotData.db**, which can be viewed with the `DefaultInputDurationCommand`.
 The default on a clean TRBot installation is 200 milliseconds.

 Complete input example:
 * "&1right70%500ms" - this holds "right" 70% for 500 milliseconds on player 1's controller

 #### Parsing Order

 Inputs are parsed from left to right with no delay in between.
-Ex. "a b" will press "a" first then "b". "a #500ms b" will press "a", wait 500 milliseconds, then press "b"
+Ex. "a b" will press "a" first then "b". "a #500ms b" will press "a", wait 500 milliseconds, then press "b".

 ## Input Sequences